Selling Birds Online

 Offer a Health Guarantee

 A short health guarantee (72 hours to 2 weeks is common) gives buyers confidence and shows you stand behind your birds.
 Require the buyer to take the bird to an avian veterinarian within a specified period.
 Be clear about what the guarantee covers and what it does not.
+A well-written health guarantee protects both parties and demonstrates professionalism that sets you apart from casual sellers.

 Provide After-Sale Support